caifl/iTextSharp-LGPL/README.md

 NuGet package
 -------------

-A compiled binary of iTextSharp 4.1.6 is provided by the `iTextSharp-LGPL` NuGet package.
+A compiled binary of iTextSharp 4.1.6 is provided by the `iTextSharp.Core` NuGet package.
 To install it, run the following command in the Package Manager Console:

-    Install-Package iTextSharp-LGPL
+    Install-Package iTextSharp.Core

 Updates and bug fixes
 ---------------------